telerik/document-processing-docs/libraries/radspreadprocessing/cross-platform.md

 * Exporting images when exporting a Workbook to a PDF format requires a custom implementation inheriting the ImagePropertiesResolverBase abstract class to be set to the ImagePropertiesResolver property inside the SpreadExtensibilityManager.

 ### Currently not supported
-At this point, the charts are not supported for .NET Standard.
+ - At this point, the charts are not supported for .NET Standard.
+ - When exporting to PDF, **PNG** images are **not** supported for .NET Standard.
+Due to framework limitations, **only JPEG and JPEG2000 are supported**.

 ## See Also